-(6) The licensee shall annotate a copy of the report provided to the agency with the following information:
+(6) The licensee shall annotate a copy of the report provided to the department with the following information:

 (A) the name of the individual or the nursing child who is the subject of the event; and

-(B) a unique identification number of the pregnant individual or the nursing child who is the subject of the event.
+(B) an identification number or if no other identification number is available, the social security number of the individual who is the subject of the event.

 (7) The licensee shall provide a copy of the annotated report as described in paragraph (6) of this subsection to the referring physician, if other than the licensee, no later than 15 days after the discovery of the event.

-(8) The licensee shall retain a copy of the annotated report as described in paragraph (6) of this subsection of a dose to an embryo/fetus or a nursing child in accordance with subsection (www) of this section for inspection by the agency.
+(8) The licensee shall retain a copy of the annotated report as described in paragraph (6) of this subsection of a dose to an embryo/fetus or a nursing child in accordance with subsection (xxx) of this section for inspection by the department .

+(www) Report and notification for an eluate exceeding permissible molybdenum-99, strontium-82, and strontium-85 concentrations.

+(1) The licensee shall notify by telephone the department at (512) 458-7460 and the distributor of the generator within seven calendar days after discovery that an eluate exceeded the permissible concentration listed in subsection (ii) of this section at the time of generator elution.
+The telephone report to the department must include the manufacturer, model number, and serial number (or lot number) of the generator; the results of the measurement; the date of the measurement; whether dosages were administered to patients or human research subjects, when the distributor was notified, and the action taken.

+(2) The licensee shall submit a written report to the department within 30 calendar days after discovery of an eluate exceeding the permissible concentration at the time of generator elution.
+The written report must include the action taken by the licensee; the patient dose assessment; the methodology used to make this dose assessment if the eluate was administered to patients or human research subjects; and the probable cause and an assessment of failure in the licensee's equipment, procedures or training that contributed to the excessive readings if an error occurred in the licensee's breakthrough determination; and the information in the telephone report as required by paragraph (1) of this subsection.

-(www) Records/documents for agency inspection.
-Each licensee shall maintain copies of the following records/documents at each authorized use site and make them available to the agency for inspection, upon reasonable notice.
+(xxx) Records/documents for department inspection.
+Each licensee shall maintain copies of the following records/documents at each authorized use site and make them available to the department for inspection, upon reasonable notice.

-Figure: 25 TAC §289.256(www)
+Figure: 25 TAC §289.256(xxx)

 (separate attachment – revised and moved from (www))